 When I was ten years old, my mother chopped my finger down to the bone with a kitchen spatula.

 I don’t know why she did that.
 I had just walked in the door.

 When I was twelve years old, my mother crushed a glass Christmas tree ornament onto the back of my hand because I had placed it on a different branch of the tree than the one which she told me to place it on.

 When I was fifteen years old, my mother threw a vase across the room at me, and the pieces shattered on my arm in three places.

 When I was an adult, my mother said to me ‘you were never a sunny child.’
 (I wanted to say, well, the sun doesn’t shine through scar tissue.
 But I didn’t.)

-I believe Nancy was born in 1942, because she describes going to camp in 1952, when she was ten.
+Nancy was born in 1942.
+She describes going to camp in 1952, when she was ten.
 She would be 74 now.

 When I was sent to summer camp for the first time, I was as un-socialized as a feral wolf.
 It was 1952, and I was ten years old.